 Ensure that your ads show up when a user searches for you (rather than just your company on the first page of organic results).

-In spite of working in marketing, a few may not know that the landing page plays the most important part in the complete purchase cycle.
+In spite of working in marketing, a few may not know that landing page plays the most critical part of the complete purchase cycle.
 Find the most trafficked page on your site (considering the conversion and bounce rate).
 Check whether the keywords and ad copy point to the top page.
 If needed, add negatives, remove irrelevant keywords, and do whatever you can to create a narrower topic of Ad Group.

 Apart from this, you need to set a landing page that goes with your ads.
-Your each PPC ad should point to a relevant landing page so that the user finds correct information after clicking it.
 To ensure this, you can add info regarding the product or service or whatever mentioned in the ad.

 So make sure your keywords match the text of the landing pages you’re linking to.